 I tend to stick to:

-When aligning font, don’t justify text as this makes the spaces between the words uneven and difficult to read, always align left.
+When aligning font, don’t justify text as this makes the spaces between the words uneven and difficult to read.
+The spacing it creates is called rivers and can pull the readers focus away form the text.